Hey, thanks for visiting my site. I’m Jakob Schwichtenberg.

 Then something huge happened.

-A few years later I got really interested how this transformations happened.
+A few years later I got really interested how this transformation happened.
 One day I was only interested in computer games and soccer, and only a few weeks later I was crazy about science and mathematics.
-In addition, all those things that didn’t made sense to me, suddenly did.
+In addition, all those things that didn’t make sense to me suddenly did.

 Suddenly it was really easy to understand the things, for example, the math teacher talked about.
 What previously sounded like incomprehensible jibberish, was only a few weeks later completely logical and sensible stuff.

 Needless to say, my grades got better.
 A lot.

 What finally helped me to understand my own transformation, were two books:

 - Psycho-Cybernetics by Maxwell Maltz (which I also bought at a flea market),

 - Outliers by Malcolm Gladwell (which I bought on a street market in Mumbai).

 The main point I took from these two books, which I believe to this day, is that there is no such things as talent or intelligence.

 While you can, of course, define these two words however you like, the important thing is that they aren’t useful concepts in any way.